-Table 7.12-6

-Temporary Exceptions During Stage 1 Alerts Criteria lyst Equippe Pellet/Catalyst Equipped Devices Туре Annual Stage 1 2- year Stage 1 2- year Stage 1 2- year Stage 1 4- year Emission rating 2.5 g/hr - 7.5 g/hr 2.5 g/hr - 7.5 g/hr <2.0 g/hr 2.5 g/hr - 7.5 g/hr <2.0 g/hr Age 10+ years <10 years <10 years 0-10+ years Any age Verified Properly installed Yes Yes Yes Yes Yes Initial/Renewal eligibility Only eligible for 2 annual exceptions Eligible until stove is 10 years old Eligible until stove is 15 years old Only eligible until stove 15 years old Eligible until stove is 25 years old Device required to be upgraded Yes if older than 10 years and no longer eligible for an exception unless device upgraded Yes, if older than 10 years see upgrade requirement for annual exception Yes, upgrade required to be eligible for exception Yes, if older than 15 years No Initial/Renewal Chimney Chimney Chimney Chimney Chimney Requirements sweep sweep sweep sweep sweep Initial/Renewal Requirements Dry wood verification Dry wood verification Dry wood verification Dry wood verification Dry wood verification Opacity: during curtailments on-going demonstration of dry wood No violations for Opacity No violations for Opacity No violations for Opacity No Violations for Opacity No violations for Opacity Must participate in Burn Right Program No No No No Yes
+Table 7.12-6 Temporary Exceptions During Stage 1 Alerts Criteria All Solid Fuel Fired Devices Туре Ineligible Devices Annual Stage 1 Up to 2 years Stage 1 UP to 3 years ESP Stage 1 Up to 4 years Emission rating 2.1 g/hr - 7.5 g/hr 2.1 g/hr - 7.5 g/hr <2.0 g/hr < 2.0 g/hr < .1 lbs/mmBTU Age A (1 ' 1 10+ years <10 years <10 years Any age Verified Properly installed Anything whose emission rate is over 7.5 g/hr or Yes Yes Yes Yes Initial/ Renewal eligibility .32 lbs/mmBTU Anything with an unknown emission rating Anything with an Only eligible for 2 annual exceptions Eligible until stove is 10 years old Eligible until stove is 25 years old Eligible until stove is 25 years old, unless additional requirements on ESP are needed.
+Device required to be upgraded Yes, if device is 10+ years old it will no longer be eligible unless device upgraded Yes, if device is 10+ years and after annual exception has expired, then device must be upgraded to be eligible.
+Yes, if device is 25+ years old and after annual exception has expired, then device must be upgraded to be eligible.
+Yes, if device is 25+ years old and after annual exception has expired, then device must be upgraded to be eligible.
+Education on proper burning unknown manufacturer age 1988 or older Yes Yes Yes Yes Initial/ Renewal Requirements Chimney sweep Chimney sweep Chimney sweep Chimney sweep Initial/ Renewal Requirements Non White tag certified cordwood Dry wood verification Dry wood verification Dry wood verification Dry wood verification Opacity: during curtailments on-going demonstration of dry wood outdoor hydronic heaters Home owner does not receive any violations for Opacity Home owner does not receive any violations for Opacity Home owner does not receive any violations for Opacity Home owner does not receive any violations for Opacity